-The group's share in total assets and profit or loss of the subsidiary are the criteria for materiality.
+The Group's share in the total assets and profit or loss of the subsidiary are the criteria for materiality.

-The consolidated financial statements as of 31 December 2020 contained 60 fully consolidated companies and two companies that are accounted for using the equity method.
-The book value of associated equity interests including banks not consolidated at equity amounted to \in 1 million as of 31 December 2020.
+The consolidated financial statements as of 31 December 2021 contained 60 fully consolidated companies and two companies that are accounted for using the equity method.
+The book value of associated equity interests including banks not consolidated at equity amounted to \in 0 million as of 31 December 2021.

-Controlled companies with a book value of \in 18 million were not consolidated because of their negligible effect on the assets, financial and earnings position of the group.
-Proportionate total assets (higher than \in 30 million) and profit or loss (higher than \in 3 million) of the subsidiary are the criteria for inclusion.
-Subsidiaries with a negligible effect on the assets, financial and earnings position of the group are not included in the consolidation.
+Controlled companies with a book value of \in 23 million were not consolidated because of their negligible effect on the assets, financial and earnings position of the Group.
+The proportionate total assets (higher than \in 30 million) and profit or loss (higher than \in 3 million) of the subsidiary are the criteria for inclusion.
+Subsidiaries with a negligible effect on the assets, financial and earnings position of the Group are not included in the consolidation.